-Hello to all of you Friends, Family, Mothers or Children of Mothers!
+Hello to all of you Friends, Family, and Mothers!

-I have created a photo story to chronicle my story: you can watch it here:
+I have created a video photo story to chronicle my story for last year’s walk. - I think you'll really enjoy it. you can watch it on my blog here:

-She is now almost 3.5 years old and is doing quite well for how sick she was.
-We took out her feeding tube just a few months ago.
+She is now almost 4 ½ years old and is doing quite well for how sick she was.
+We had to tube feed her for years.
+We finally celebrated and took out her feeding tube when she was 3 ½ years old.
 She wears glasses.
 She speaks very quietly.
-She is attending a Special Education Preschool 5 days a week.
-Her first year of life we had well over 280 doctor/therapy appointments.
+She is attends Special Education Preschool.
+After she came home from the NICU, for her first year of life we had well over 280 doctor/therapy appointments.
 Can you imagine?
+This was not the parenthood path I had planned to be on.
 But she is my joyous miracle and she has her special guardian angel twin-sister looking over her every day.

-We've also added another preemie to our family: Quinn Edwdard McCarthy was born 6 weeks premature on July 21, 2008.
+We've also added another preemie to our family: Quinn Edward McCarthy was born a “mere” 6 weeks premature in 2008.

-Why am I telling you all of this and about the March of Dimes?
+Why am I telling you my story and about the March of Dimes?

 Well, the March of Dimes does a lot of research into the causes and recovery of Premature babies.
 My daughters were both given Surfactant to help their lungs. (remember they were born each weighing 1.5 pounds) It's what saved Kaitlyn.
 Did you know the March of Dimes was responsible for this life-saving treatment of preemies?
 My daughter wouldn't be here today with us if it weren't for the March of Dimes.
 Maybe their research in the future will be able to help babies like Corinne.
 Did you know that the March of Dimes was also responsible for the life-saving research and funding to find the cure for Polio?